milador/VirtualJoystick/README.md

   2.3. packetParser File: https://github.com/milador/VirtualJoystick/raw/master/Software/VirtualJoystick_Firmware/packetParser.cpp

-3. Setup Arduino IDE for your feather board according to the instructions on Adafruit website
+3. Setup Arduino IDE for your feather board according to the instructions on <a href="https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/setup">Adafruit website</a>

 4. Verify and upload firmware code to your Feather Board